Ticket sales tip #1: Get John Legend to speak at your event.

 In every industry, there are professional organizations who would be more than happy to help you promote your event.
 Get in touch with them, tell them about your event, provide email copy, and make it easy for them to promote on your behalf.
 This will help get your event in front of thousands of more qualified people that you wouldn't normally have access to.

-6) Use LinkedIn for promotions targeted to your industry.
+6. Use LinkedIn for promotions targeted to your industry.

-7) Start contests within your company.
+7. Start contests within your company.

 Incentivize ticket sales by offering prizes to whoever sells the most tickets (give everyone a unique discount code so you can track it!), or you could even reward a full team for working together to sell tickets.

-8) Consistently update social media accounts.
+8. Consistently update social media accounts.

 Social media accounts should have weekly updates with information about your conference, including links to the event's registration page.
-Give your network a compelling reason to attend your conference in those updates, and a link to registration page to close the deal.
+Give your network a compelling reason to attend your conference in those updates, and a link to the registration page to close the deal.

-9) Advertise on social media.
+9. Purchase paid ads on social media.

 Leveraging your paid advertising options on social media is another way to target people in your industry.
 Use targeted ads to promote to your industry with links directly to the registration page.
 If you need help getting started, here is a guide for executing a Facebook ad campaign, and a guide for executing a LinkedIn ad campaign.

-10) Leverage event sponsors for promotion.
+10. Leverage event sponsors for promotion.

 Your sponsors will want to help you with promotion, because more attendees means more facetime with more people.
 But they're busy.
 Really busy.
 So the easier you make event promotion on them, the more likely it is they'll actually do it.
-Provide sponsors with templated email copy and discount codes so it's easy as pie to promote to their lists.
+Provide sponsors with templated email copy and discount codes so it's easy to promote to their lists.

-11) Sprinkle calls-to-action throughout your website.
+11. Sprinkle calls-to-action throughout your website.

 Your homepage should have a promotion to your conference.
 Your login page (if you have one) should have a promotion to your conference.
 Your blog should have banners promoting your conference.

-12) Issue different types of passes.
+12. Issue different types of passes.

 Some people may not be able to attend your whole event, whether they're unavailable for the full duration, can't be away from the office for so long, or can't swing the hotel costs.
-Issuing different types of passes helps accomodate those people and drive more ticket sales.
+Issuing different types of passes helps accommodate those people and drive more ticket sales.

-13) Promote the "fun stuff."
+13. Promote the "fun stuff."

-Anyone hear of Cyndi Lauper?
+Anyone heard of Cyndi Lauper?
 Anyone?
 Announcing a headliner performer will drive a lot of ticket sales as well as get people excited for more than just the content you'll have during your conference sessions.

-14) Gamify the act of event promotion and ticket sales.
+14. Gamify the act of event promotion and ticket sales.

 Host contests or games with your network to promote your conference and drive ticket sales.
 During your webinars, for example, you could take advantage of the large audience to promote the conference by giving away free tickets to whoever tweeted the most with your webinar hashtag.
 Everyone loves a little friendly competition, and you'll certainly love the free promotion of your event!